Sj0605-DataSci/agent-nexus-search/js_chrome_extension/readme.md

    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked"
-   - Select your `happenstance-extension` folder
+   - Select your `discover-minds-extension` folder

 5. **Test it**:
    - The notification should appear automatically when you install